 - 4.2.1 For most classes of with-profits business payouts will be determined having regard to asset shares (see below) to try to ensure that fairness is maintained between different groups and generations of policies.
-Approximate methods may be used for minor lines of business and when insufficient data precludes the use of more precise methods. - 4.2.2 Asset shares are determined for all policy classes as: - Asset share at the start of the period - · Plus premiums received - Plus investment return (which can be negative) on the underlying assets - Minus cost of death or other risk benefits - Minus Charges for expenses, tax and guarantees - 4.2.3 Asset shares are calculated for each type of unitised with-profits contract and premium type (regular and single) for each policy based on month of entry.
-In the context of a unitised with-profits contract, such an asset share is referred to as the contract's "shadow fund".
+Approximate methods may be used for minor lines of business and when insufficient data precludes the use of more precise methods. - 4.2.2 Asset shares are determined for all policy classes as: - Asset share at the start of the period - · Plus premiums received - Plus investment return (which can be negative) on the underlying assets - Minus cost of death or other risk benefits - Minus Charges for expenses, tax and guarantees - 4.2.3 Asset shares are calculated for each policy based on month of entry.
 If the retrospective approach outlined above is not appropriate then a prospective method will be considered. - 4.2.4 The methods, parameters and assumptions underlying these calculations are documented each year and signed off by the With-Profits Actuary.
-Any changes to current methods, parameters or assumptions relevant to a particular method have to be approved by the With-Profits Actuary and reported to the Board. - 4.2.5 The investment returns allocated to shadow funds are the same as the investment returns on Scottish Friendly's linked funds in respect of the relevant asset mix.
+Any changes to current methods, parameters or assumptions relevant to a particular method have to be approved by the With-Profits Actuary and reported to the Board. - 4.2.5 The investment returns allocated to asset shares are the same as the investment returns on Scottish Friendly's linked funds in respect of the relevant asset mix.
 Expenses and tax are allowed for in the underlying unit price calculation for those investment returns. - 4.2.6 The investment returns credited to the asset shares may be adjusted to take account of profits (or losses) arising from other business risks borne by the Main Fund.
 The With-Profits Actuary will consider the appropriateness of such an adjustment each year as part of the bonus recommendation considered by the Board.
 This will take into account the profits and losses from:

-- the subsidiary companies; - the expense margins arising from the subfunds: - the non-profit business of the Main Fund (included business that has transferred into the Main Fund); and - · any other miscellaneous sources. - 4.2.7 Our current practice is that any excess of the actual expenses and costs of providing guarantees over the charges deducted from asset shares is met by the Estate and not included as a miscellaneous profit in the calculation of asset shares for the remaining policies.
-The current annual charge for guarantees for Type G policies is 0.25% of the asset share. - 4.2.8 Should the Estate fall outside the boundaries of our target range then, on the advice of our With-Profits Actuary, options will be considered to bring the Estate back within the target range, which may include an enhancement (or reduction) to asset shares as discussed in Section 10. - 4.2.9 When units are to be realised there will be an adjustment to the value of units to allow for the difference between the value of the units and the value of the shadow fund.
-This will take the form of a rate of final bonus or, where the shadow fund is lower than the unit value, a Market Value Adjustment.
-However, a Market Value Adjustment will not be applied to any Type G policies on any date when the unit price is guaranteed (ie death, maturity or often a policy anniversary specified in the policy document).
+- the subsidiary companies; - the expense margins arising from the subfunds; - the non-profit business of the Main Fund (including business that has transferred into the Main Fund); and - any other miscellaneous sources. - 4.2.7 Our current practice is that any excess of the actual expenses and costs of providing guarantees over the charges deducted from asset shares is met by the Estate and not included as a miscellaneous profit in the calculation of asset shares for the remaining policies.
+The current annual charge for guarantees is 0.25% of the asset share. - 4.2.8 Should the Estate fall outside the boundaries of our target range then, on the advice of our With-Profits Actuary, options will be considered to bring the Estate back within the target range, which may include an enhancement (or reduction) to asset shares as discussed in Section 10. - 4.2.9 When units are to be realised there will be an adjustment to the value of units to allow for the difference between the value of the units and the value of the asset share.
+This will take the form of a rate of final bonus or, where the asset share is lower than the unit value, a Market Value Adjustment.
+However, a Market Value Adjustment will not be applied on any date when the unit price is guaranteed (ie death, maturity or often a policy anniversary specified in the policy document).